ajs17/memills/content/people/mills-edward-hallock-1819/index.md

   - Mills Pond?

 ### Notes for Future Researchers

+There is an Edward H. Mills and a corresponding E. H. Mills & Co. in Gloversville NY in the 1880's that was a "knitting factory" and one that is written about in some detail in local historical accounts.
+This appears to be a completely different family based on the following city directories that list family members who are unaccounted for in the Mills Genealogy and are not documented in anything else we know about the Mills.

+{{% mefigure "images/1882-gloversville-directory-p85.jpg" "**The Gloversville, Johnstown and Kingsboro Directory for 1882-3**, p85." /%}}

+{{% mefigure "images/1886-gloversville-directory-p77.jpg" "**Gloversville, Johnstown City Directory 1886**, p77" /%}}

 There is another Horace F. Mills in upstate New York in the 1800's, who does not appear to be related to this Mills family.
 That Horace Mills was born in 1847, lived in Penn Yan NY, attended the University at Albany in 1861 but left to serve in the Civil War, ultimately rising to the rank of Major in the 9th USCT.
 Several photos can be found of him online.